krishnakg/krishnakg.github.io/content/posts/quickly-subscribing-to-rss-feeds.md

-title = "Quickly subscribing to RSS feeds in FreshRSS" author = ["Krishna Gopalakrishnan"] date = 2025-04-13T18:13:00-07:00 lastmod = 2025-04-13T18:13:32-07:00
+title = "Quickly subscribing to RSS feeds in FreshRSS" author = ["Krishna Gopalakrishnan"] date = 2025-04-13T18:13:00-07:00 lastmod = 2025-04-13T18:27:36-07:00
 tags = ["freshrss"]
 draft = false
 +++

-I use a selfhosted [FreshRSS](https://freshrss.org/index.html) instance to manage by rss feeds.
+I use a selfhosted [FreshRSS](https://freshrss.org/index.html) instance to manage my rss feeds.
 I wanted a quick way to add a web page's rss feed into FreshRSS without copy pasting the URLs.
 So i created a bookmarklet with the following code to open the freshRSS add-feed page with the URL filled in.

 <!--more-->